archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 What is now known as "Information Theory" began with a paper written by Claude Shannon, titled "A Mathematical Theory of Communication" [-@Shannon1948], resulting from his work in cryptography at Bell Labs.
 At the heart of Shannon's theory was the idea that *information* is fundamentally tied to the reduction of *uncertainty*.
 Shannon approached information not in terms of meaning, but as a measure of the *reduction of uncertainty* within a system of communication.

+The influence of telecommunication and cryptography on Shannon's theories are obvious, but the underlying concepts quickly found new applications and implications in other fields of study.
+By linking information to uncertainty and statistical probabilities, Shannon's abstracted and highly generalized model of information and communication could be adapted to studying all manner of systems.
+It would not be too long after the theories described in Shannon's technical paper were expanded and republished in book-length form a year later as "The Mathematical Theory of Communication" [@Shannon1949] that they would begin to appear in disciplines ranging form physics to physiology -- and, of course, archaeology.

 ### Information, Entropy, and Surprisal

 Shannon proposed a particular relationship between information and uncertainty in terms of statistical probabilities.
 He derived a quantitative measure of that uncertainty derived from the concept of *entropy* used to describe disorder in the thermodynamics of physical systems.
 Shannon, however, repurposed entropy to refer to the average uncertainty contained in a system  given by the equation: